The Daisy Flower

 The Greeks tell this story of the daisy’s origin.
 One morning the wood nymphs decided to dance on the sunny edge of the forest, where the orchards began.
 The god of the orchards, spying them at their games, drew near to watch.
 One nymph in particular stung him with her beauty and he fell instantly in love and rushed at her.
 But she and her sisters vanished, taking refuge in the form of daisies, growing there at the edge of the forest.

-Daisies have definitely brightened my day and I hope yours, as well!
+Daisies always brighten my day and I hope yours, as well!